14 Tips for running in the rain

 Choosing the right socks is just as important as not overdressing when running in the rain.
 We recommend not wearing cotton socks (this counts for tops too), cotton absorbs water – making for an all-round soaking experience.

 Before heading out the door, you may want to do a shoe check.
 Wearing running shoes with little grooves/grips while running in the rain will boost your risk of slipping or falling.
 This will also slow you down.

 Investing in a pair of running shoes with deeper groves allows water to be channelled through them.
 This provides more grip when running.

 4. Consider your route choice

 When running in the rain, you may want to consider changing up your regular running routes.
 Avoid areas which are slippy, such as river crossings, mud, and any other uneasy terrain.

-Running on the treadmill is perhaps like staring at a blank wall, but more importantly, it’ll allow you to hit your session and keep dry!
 Why not put on your favourite music or even watch an episode of your favourite show on Netflix at the same time?

 5. Protect your electronics

 To keep your phone/electronics safe whilst running, we recommend purchasing running gear that has sealable pockets.

 Alternatively, you can place your phone in a sealable bag, holding this in your hand.
 If you’re feeling particularly adventurous, you can create a makeshift poncho with a bin bag… believe us, it has been done before.